 Distance from Brooklyn: 2.5 hours

 In Northwest Connecticut, this small campground features tent sites as well as a few new, rustic cabins (no kitchen or bathroom).
 The campground is directly on the Housatonic River, which is great for rafting and fly fishing.
 (Housatonic River Outfitters can get you started if you want to start casting, and Clarke Outfitters rents canoes, kayaks and runs rafting trips down the river.)
 It’s a good spot for families and couples alike.
 Directly across the street is a nice hiking trail that connects with the Appalachian Trail.
-Note: Alcohol prohibited, no pets allowed.
+Note: No dogs allowed.

 874 N Lake Rd, Haines Falls, NY